Despite risks, Trump says he’s taking hydroxychloroquine

-WASHINGTON (AP) — President Donald Trump said he is taking a malaria drug to protect against the coronavirus, despite warnings from his own government that it should only be administered for COVID-19 in a hospital or research setting due to potentially fatal side effects.
+WASHINGTON (AP) — The White House hurried Tuesday to defend President Donald Trump’s decision to take a malaria drug to protect against the coronavirus, despite warnings from his own government that it should only be administered for COVID-19 in a hospital or research setting due to potentially fatal side effects.

-Trump told reporters Monday he has been taking the drug, hydroxychloroquine, and a zinc supplement daily “for about a week and a half now.”

-Trump has spent weeks pushing hydroxychloroquine as a potential cure or prophylaxis for COVID-19 against the cautionary advice of many of his administration’s top medical professionals.
+Trump told reporters a day earlier that he has been taking the drug, hydroxychloroquine, and a zinc supplement daily “for about a week and a half now,” after two White House staffers tested positive for the coronavirus.
+Trump has spent months pushing hydroxychloroquine as a potential cure or preventive drug for COVID-19 against the cautionary advice of many of his administration’s top medical professionals.
 The drug has the potential to cause significant side effects in some patients and has not been shown to combat the new coronavirus.

-Later, in a move that could have far-reaching medical impact during the pandemic, Trump tweeted a letter he had sent to the World Health Organization threatening to permanently drop U.S. funding unless WHO commits to “substantive improvements” over the next 30 days.
-The U.S. provides $450 million a year to the organization.

-Trump has accused WHO of giving “bad advice, terrible advice” and favoring China.
-In the letter to WHO Director-General Tedros Adhanom Ghebreyesus, Trump said “the only way forward” is if WHO can “demonstrate independence from China.”
-Before releasing the letter Trump had said he was considering cutting U.S. funding by more than 90%.
+Amid concerns from some public health experts that Trump’s example could send more people to misuse the drug, White House press secretary Kayleigh McEnany said Tuesday that “tens of millions of people around the world have used this drug for other purposes,” including malaria prophylaxis.
+She emphasized that “any use of hydroxychloroquine has to be in consultation with your doctor.
+You have to have a prescription.
+That’s the way it must be done.”

 At the White House, Trump said his doctor did not recommend hydroxychloroquine to him, but that he requested it from the White House physician.